EliTu/React-Front-to-Back-course-repo/Course Documentation/Section 3/04propsIntro.md

 }
 ```

 We reload the page and get the same exact result as we had before with the hardcoded data.
-We look at the React dev tools and see the exsiting props has been updated.
+We look at the React dev tools and see the existing props has been updated.
 We can also go ahead and create another component with different props values in the `App.js` file, this way we will have 2 different components with 2 different prop values.

 ```js
 function App() {